peijin0405/23/README.md

+# Gender Differences in Competitive Persistence: An Empirical Study Using Dutch Math Olympiad Data
-# Replication: Do Women Give Up Competing More Easily?
+### Replication: Do Women Give Up Competing More Easily?
 Evidence from the Lab and the Dutch Math Olympiad
-## Author of the paper: Thomas Buser & Huaiping Yuan
+### Author of the paper: Thomas Buser & Huaiping Yuan
 ### Journal and link:
 American Economic Journal: Applied Economics 2019, 11(3): 225–252
 https://doi.org/10.1257/app.20170160